 SUMMARY - The top section of this dashboard displays the total prison population for baseline and the current month.
 The percentage decrease from baseline is indicated in green between the population figures.
 In the middle of the page, race/ethnicity composition and percentages of those experiencing serious mental illness (SMI) are shown.
 Individuals are designated by the prison as experiencing serious mental illness, which is reflected as a Yes/No indicator in the data.
+In 2022, there was a marked decrease in the SMI population that was attributed to a renewed focus on diagnosing based on observation and assessment rather than self-report, the continued reform efforts, and an increased use of community diversion; more specifically through a bolstered partnership with DBHIDS to keep those experiencing SMI out of custody in July 2022.
 Though an SMI filter is included on multiple dashboards, it is not available for this report in PDF format.
 The bottom portion of the page indicates the top three confinement categories driving the prison population for both baseline and the current month.
 The color gradient corresponds with the percentages; the darker the color, the larger the percentage.